esphome/esphome-docs/components/sensor/custom.rst

         unit_of_measurement: hPa
         accuracy_decimals: 2

-In ``lambda`` the return statement has changed: Because we have *two* sensors now we must tell ESPHome about both of them.
-We do this by returning them as an array of values in the curly braces.
+In ``lambda`` the return statement has changed: Apart from my_sensor component, we also have *two* sensors now we must tell ESPHome about both of them.
+We do this by returning them as an array of values in the curly braces after the component.

 ``sensors:`` has also changed a bit: Now that we have multiple sensors, each of them needs an entry here.

-Note that the number of arguments you put in the curly braces *must* match the number of sensors you define in the YAML ``sensors:`` block - *and* they must be in the same order.
+Note that the number of arguments you put in the curly braces *must* match the number of components and sensors you define in the YAML ``sensors:`` block - *and* they must be in the same order.

 Configuration variables: